Norway Multi-Adventure: Bergen & the Sognefjord Region

 Included meals: Breakfast, Tasting

 Encased by peaks staggering an impressive 3,000-plus feet high, tranquil Trollfjord can only be accessed in one of two ways: from the water or via a six-mile hike through mountains.
-Its untouched beauty makes it a bucket-list visit in northern Norway, and you can venture through it during on an optional morning cruise.
+Its untouched beauty makes it a bucket-list visit in northern Norway, and you can venture through it on an optional morning cruise.
 In the afternoon, set off to Henningsvær, another charming fisherman’s village, where you’ll do like the locals sampling skrei, or dried cod, and visiting a contemporary art gallery.

 - Glide silently along the water on an optional morning cruise through the calm Trollfjord, known for staggering, glacier-topped peaks and 360-degree views of the surrounding greenery.